Tax Provisions affecting Illinois divorce cases

 There are several options the recipient of a part of a retirement plan can exercise.

-- The first option, and one to be avoided if at all possible, is to cash out the distributive interest in the retirement plan.
+- The first option should be avoided if at all possible and involves a cash out the distributive interest in the retirement plan.
 A cash out means you will pay income tax on the entire amount of the distribution plus a 10% early withdrawal penalty.

 - The second option, under which you pay no tax or penalty, is to cash out your interest in the retirement plan, then roll it over into another eligible retirement plan, such as an IRA: The rollover must take place within 60 days for the distribution to be tax-free.

 - The third option is to take your interest in the form of a Qualified Domestic Relations Orders (QDRO).
 Under a QDRO, the pension plan administrator must carve out for you your interest in your spouse’s pension plan, and you will have the same rights in regard to the pension plan as does your spouse.
-The distribution is tax free.
+The rollover into another qualified plan is tax free.
+See the Gitlin Law Firm’s Q&A regarding Retirement Plans and Divorce.
+There is generally a one-time right to avoid the early withdrawal penalty and take a cash distribution (that will be subject to regular income taxes).

 We may have to sell the marital residence as part of the divorce settlement.
 Is the gain from that sale taxable?